spiral/docs/docs/en/temporal/configuration.md

 business domains. it provides timers, retry mechanisms and much more.

 ## Installation

-The Spiral framework offers seamless integration with the Temporal workflow engine.
+Spiral offers seamless integration with the Temporal workflow engine.
 By installing the `spiral/temporal-bridge` package, you can easily use Temporal within your application.

 Install the `spiral/temporal-bridge` package by running the following composer command: